 The good news is, the amount of vacation time Americans take is rising.
 Last year, according to the Harvard Business Review, vacation time on average hit more than two weeks, at 16.8 days, up more than half a day over the previous year.

-But the bad news is that many Americans are afraid to take all the vacation time they have.
+But the bad news is that many Americans are afraid to take all the vacation time they have even if it’s to go overseas and enjoy somewhere similar to a benedicts hotel, it seem that people are just afraid of taking their much needed time off.
 Fifty-four percent of all people in the U.S. report that they don’t take all the vacation coming to them.
 Forty-three percent of those say that the amount of work facing them upon vacation’s end is the cause, up 5% from the previous year.

 It’s not just amount of work, of course, but the fear that vacationers will be seen as insufficiently committed to work, not keeping up, or not enough of a warrior to keep working week in and week out.